 Each group of students will attempt to defuse their own personalized bomb.
 Each bomb is a Linux binary executable file that has been compiled from a C program.
-To obtain your group's bomb, one (and only one) of the group members should send mail to ics2002@grayling.cs.northwestern.edu with the following Subject line:
+To obtain your group's bomb, one (and only one) of the group members should point your Web browser to the bomb request daemon at http://213.cs.northwestern.edu:15213